Skip to main content

 What you learned

-In this tutorial, you built a full-featured conversational AI app that demonstrates:
+In this tutorial, you built a full-featured Chat Driven app that demonstrates:

 • Intent classification and routing — using an Intent Classification Agent to classify messages and route to handler branches automatically (pattern)

-• Knowledge base RAG — grounding answers in uploaded documents using a Custom Agent with Knowledge Base (pattern)
+• Knowledge base RAG with re-ranking — grounding answers in uploaded documents using a Custom Agent with Knowledge Base, hybrid search, and re-rank (pattern)

 • Hybrid AI + business rules — combining AI qualitative filtering with deterministic financial calculations for auditable recommendations (pattern)